nluhmann/PhySca/README.md

 * *doubled_scaffolds, undoubled_scaffolds* --- contains the set of scaffolds/CARs at each internal node according to the marker order file format described above, either as sequences of marker extremities or signed marker

-* *SCJ_distances* contains the Single Cut or Join distance for each sampled solution

-* *statistic_allSampled_Reconstructed_Adjacencies* contains for each internal node how often each adjacency occured at this node over all samples